May 10 2008

 The weather has let up a bit but there is still a good wind, however the rain stopped after pouring down most of the night.
 There is a typhoon passing through northern Luzon and we are on the southern edge of the low pressure system.

 We teamed up with 4 others but got a very late start.
 It is best to have things organized the day before at the tourist center if you can but we were undecided because of the unpredictable weather.
+There were 12 boats out in the bay and we got word that 2 sharks had already been sighted before we got out there.

 There was another sighting and all 12 boats converged into one big traffic jam.
 It was nuts with swimmers pulling, pushing and dunking each other but the whale shark didn’t seem to notice and hung around for 5 to 7 minutes.